In this article:

 What are the PARTs?

 The two other smaller numbers: 2 and 3.

-Ok slowly now… So the addition equation would be:
+Ok slowly now… So the number bond equation would be:

 PART + PART = WHOLE